-Two plants are known by the common name vinca.
-The name is just about the only thing the plants have in common: One is a perennial ground cover for shade and the other is a mounding annual for sun.
-Despite the confusing name, it's not hard to tell the two plants apart.
+Three plants are known as vincas.
+The name is just about the only thing the two different species have in common: Two are perennial ground covers for shade and the other is a frost-tender perennial grown as mounding annual for sun.
+Despite the confusing name, it's not hard to tell the two species apart.

-Annual vincas (Catharanthus roseus) are heat-loving, annual bedding plants for full sun.
+Commonly known as annual vincas (Catharanthus roseus), periwinkle or Madagascar periwinkle, these heat-loving, tender perennials are often used as annual bedding plants in full sun.
+These plants are only hardy in frost-free areas of U.S. Department of Agriculture plant hardiness zones 9b through 11.
 There are many different types or "series" of vinca available, in heights from 6 to 18 inches.
 Most annual vincas are white or shades of pink or lilac; there are no true blue or yellow varieties available.

 Annual Vinca Culture

-Periwinkle or creeping myrtle (Vinca minor) is a 6-inch, creeping perennial ground cover for partial to full shade.
+Common periwinkle or creeping myrtle (Vinca minor) is a 6-inch, creeping perennial ground cover for partial to full shade in USDA zones 4 through 9.
 This fine-textured evergreen spreads at a medium rate and is often used under shrubs and trees, as it doesn't climb up into the larger plants like ivy will.
 Periwinkle has a big flush of blue, purple or white flowers in spring, followed by sporadic flowering throughout the rest of the season.
 Both white-and-green and yellow-and-green variegated cultivars are available.
-Vinca minor is hardy to U.S. Department of Agriculture plant zone 4.

 Perennial Vinca Culture